COOLasHEL/Trading-Deep-Learning-AI/README.md

 - Using Data analysis, developing a system using momentum/price action + indicators

-- Using Data analysis, developing a system using volume, SMA concepts and institutional Trading Strategies
+- Using Data analysis, developing a system using volume, SM concepts and institutional Trading Strategies

 - Using Data analysis, developing a system using complex calculations, math and algorithms